spasmann/iQMC/README.md

     init_data = GarciaInit()
     init_data.N = 2**10
 ```
-A full list of initialization parameters is below.
+A full list of initialization parameters is in the section below.

 The parameters data object is then used to initialize the Source Iteration.
 The Source Iteration algorithm is then executed with the *Run* function.
 Ex: